 - Teaches home management skills.
 Topics may include: menu planning, cooking, cleaning, operating appliances and basic home maintenance.
 (E)

 - Assures that clothing is appropriate for the youth and enforces the House’s dress code.
 (E)

 - Ensures each youth in the home has all of the rights provided in “The Rights of Children in Care at The Villages, Inc.” as adopted by the Board and printed in the Policy and Procedures Manual.
 (E)

 - Participates with the youth in positive leisure time activities and age appropriate social events in the community as directed by the supervisor.
 (E)

-- Exposes the youth to nature conservation, recycling, other environmental concerns and physical challenges and activities.
-Participates with the youth in outdoor programs and ropes course under the guidance of a Ropes Course Facilitator, as well as the nature preserve The Villages owns and maintains.
+- Exposes the youth to nature conservation, recycling, other environmental concerns and physical activities.
+Participates with the youth in outdoor programs and ropes courses under the guidance of a Ropes Facilitator, as well as the nature preserve The Villages owns and maintains.
 (M)

 - Exposes the youth to cultural and social values and models values that reinforce socially acceptable behaviors and stimulate cultural interests.
 (E)

 - Prepares meals and appropriate snacks each day which meet Kansas Department of Education (KDE) and United States Department of Agriculture (USDA) requirements in an environment which provides a positive focal point of family life.(E)

 - Teaches and models appropriate communication skills to express thoughts and feelings.
 (E)